abhishekpanigrahi1996/Edge_of_Stability/README.md

 ## Citation

-Please cite our work if you make use of our code or our pre-computed kernels in your work:
+Please cite our work if you make use of our code in your work:

 ```bibtex
 @inproceedings{arora2022understanding,